stefanfitzi/AAT-presentation-dev-vm/README.md

 # AAT-presentation-dev-vm
-Presentation of how development VMs can be setup
+Presentation of how we plan to setup our development VMs in future.

-see the presentation at: [stefanfitzi.github.io/AAT-presentation-dev-vm/](https://stefanfitzi.github.io/AAT-presentation-dev-vm/)
+watch the presentation at: [stefanfitzi.github.io/AAT-presentation-dev-vm/](https://stefanfitzi.github.io/AAT-presentation-dev-vm/)